ancalazar00/FInalProject/README.md

 # FinalProject for Informal IT School included:

-Finding an application of our choice to test
+Finding an application of my choice to test
 Writing a smoke test suite in TestLink and then running the tests Reporting the bugs in Mantis
 Creating a test data set in an Excel file